Off-Policy Learning in Large Action Spaces: Optimization Matters More Than Estimation: Analysis of PWLL objectives

-To overcome the optimization challenges of OPE-based methods, we turn to PWLL-based objectives.
-These methods prioritize a well-behaved, concave optimization landscape over accurate value estimation, leading to more robust and effective policy learning.
+To overcome the optimization challenges of IPS-based objectives, we consider policy-weighted log-likelihood (PWLL) objectives.
+These methods trade accurate value estimation for a well-behaved, concave optimization landscape, leading to more robust and effective policy learning.

 \textbf{General form.} Given a positive weighting function $g(r, p_0)$, the PWLL objective is: